 - Fully funded internship stipends are available for internships in rural Appalachian communities.

-- You can complete the program in two years when enrolled full time.
+- Full time enrolled students can complete the program in two years.

 - Financial support is available for students from underrepresented populations.